Robert Marta: Biography

-Robert "Bob" Marta was born on October 5, 1943 in Pasadena, California.
+Robert "Bob" Marta was born on October 5, 1943, in Pasadena, California.
 He was the son of Grace (née Marsh) and Jack Marta.
 He graduated from Montana State University, where he was a member of the Beta Rho chapter of Sigma Chi fraternity, in 1966.

 Marta worked in the Motion Picture industry as a Camera Operator, beginning as an uncredited assistant cameraman on the 1971 movie, Diamonds Are Forever.
 His last work was on The Golden Child in 1986.

 In 1979, he and twelve other camera operators began working to professionalize the working camera operators' role in the motion picture and television industry, forming the Society of Operating Cameramen (SOC).
 They incorporated in 1981 in California as a nonprofit organization and he was elected as the Founding President of the Society.
 The SOC has since changed its name to The Society of Camera Operators to better identify its diverse membership of both men and women.
 He served as the SOC president until 1985 and was one of the early champions of the industry–wide labor-management safety committee.

-After 1986, he retired to Bozeman, Montana and was active in supporting the Shriner's Children’s Hospital in Spokane, Washington.
+After 1986, he retired to Bozeman, Montana, and was active in supporting the Shriner's Children’s Hospital in Spokane, Washington.

-Marta passed away on April 13, 2017, at his home after years of health issues.
+Marta died on April 13, 2017, at his home after years of health issues.